 Psst!
 How about a discount for cash?

 No. Cash is a pain in the neck.
-The business overheads come out of the company bank account, and I'm responsible for ensuring there's enough in there to cover the staff wages, mandatory pension contributions, insurance, supplier credit accounts, accreditation costs, fuel and all the other outgoings, so that's where the payment from any and all jobs needs to be.
+The business overheads come out of the company bank account and I'm responsible for ensuring there's enough in there to cover the staff wages, pension contributions, insurance, supplier credit accounts, accreditation costs, accountancy, fuel and all those other pesky outgoings, so that's where the payment from any and all jobs needs to be.
 I cannot offer a discount when I will have already priced the job as competitively as possible.
-The rates as published or pricing as estimated/quoted will be as low as I'm prepared to go.
+My rates as published or pricing as estimated will be as low as I'm prepared to go.
 My preferred payment method is BACS, not cash.

 Can I claim back the VAT on your invoice?

-My guide prices are listed here on this website, but how many other electricians can you find who are up front with their prices?
-Where an invoice lists an hourly or labour rate, please bear in mind this is not money going directly into my pocket to be blown on Guinness (more's the pity).
-This pricing figure goes to the company and incorporates all the overheads such as insurance, accreditation, vehicle running costs, office running costs, training, tools, protective equipment, employee pensions, consumables and so on.
-For your money you're getting an NICEIC Approved Contractor who is polite, turns up on time and who makes every effort to stick to pricing estimates.
-I supply quality materials, provide a no-quibble 24 month warranty on materials & workmanship, I'm fully insured, and I work to within the wiring and building regulations.
+My guide prices are listed here on this website - and how many other electricians can you find who are upfront with their prices?
+Where an invoice lists an hourly or labour rate, please bear in mind this is not money going directly into my pocket to be blown on booze and hookers, instead it goes to the company and incorporates all the boring overheads such as insurance, accreditation, vehicle running costs, office running costs, training, tools, protective equipment, employee pensions, consumables, accountants and so on.
+For your money you're getting an NICEIC Approved Contractor who is polite (at least in person), turns up on time and who makes every effort to stick to pricing estimates.
+I supply quality materials, provide a no-quibble 24 month warranty on materials & workmanship, I'm fully insured and I work to within the wiring and building regulations.
 I strive for a high quality of workmanship and customer satisfaction.
-If you shop around then you may find someone cheaper as there are plenty of people out there pretending to be electricians who don't come with all the assurances I'm armed with.
+If you shop around, then you may find someone cheaper as there are plenty of people out there pretending to be electricians who don't come with all the assurances I'm armed with.
 What you're paying for when you hire me is the job done once, and the job done right.
 If you feel you're not prepared to pay my up-front advertised guide prices, then all I ask is that you don't take up my valuable time by asking for quotes or site visits.

-I have electrical work that needs doing.
+I have electrical work that needs undertaking.
 Can you take care of it this afternoon?

 Hey, hi, remember me?
 I’m the guy who wasn't home when I said I would be / expected something for nothing / took weeks to pay your last invoice.
 I need a quote for more electrical work, would you be able to come and take a look?